Differences Between Spur Gear and Helical Gear

 The working principle of spur gear involves the meshing of teeth between two gears.
 When the teeth of one gear push against the teeth of another gear, it causes the second gear to rotate.
 This meshing allows the transfer of rotational power and torque from one gear to another.
 The gears must be properly aligned and spaced to ensure smooth and efficient power transfer.

 Spur gears are used in a wide variety of applications due to their simplicity and effectiveness.
-Common applications include clocks and watches, where are integral to precise timing mechanisms.
+Common applications include clocks and watches, which are integral to precise timing mechanisms.
 They are also found in electric screwdrivers for simple gear reductions, washing machines to transfer power within the machine, conveyors for consistent movement and power transfer, and various types of industrial machinery.

 Also Read